 Edgewood real estate is some of the most expensive in Kentucky, although Edgewood house values don't compare to the most expensive real estate in the U.S.

-Edgewood is a decidedly white-collar city, with fully 87.58% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edgewood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Edgewood who work in office and administrative support (17.63%), healthcare (13.49%), and management occupations (13.31%).
+Edgewood is a decidedly white-collar city, with fully 89.85% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Edgewood is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Edgewood who work in management occupations (19.29%), sales jobs (14.72%), and teaching (9.07%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Edgewood is a great place for families with children to consider.
-First of all, many other families with children live here, making Edgewood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Edgewood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Edgewood’s overall crime rate is lower than average for the country.
+Edgewood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Edgewood’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Edgewood is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Edgewood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Edgewood residents report their race to be White, followed by Asian.
-Important ancestries of people in Edgewood include Irish, English, Italian, and European.
+The greatest number of Edgewood residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Edgewood include German, Irish, English, British, and Italian.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and German/Yiddish.